ZHAW-Infosec-Research-Group/DIMBA/README.md

 ## Usage
 ### Prerequisites
-If you want to run the app and the server on your machine you need the following prerequisites:
+To run the app and the server, the following is required:
 + Newest DIBA Release (https://github.engineering.zhaw.ch/InsecureBanking/DIBA/releases/tag/1.4)
-+ ADB — Android Debug Bridge
++ Android Debug Bridge (adb)
 + Java Runtime Environment (Java 8 or higher)
-+ An Android Device or an Android Virtual Image
++ An Android device or a virtual machine running Android

 For finding and exploiting the vulnerabilities you probably need a bunch of tools:
 + [Apktool](https://ibotpeaches.github.io/Apktool/)